The Hemp Museum (album)

 The Hemp Museum is the second solo studio album by American rapper B-Legit.
 It was released on November 26, 1996 through Sick Wid It/Jive Records.
 Production was handled by Studio Ton, Mike Mosley, Kevin Gardner, Redwine, Femi Ojetunde, Emgee, Tone Capone and B-Legit himself, who also served as executive producer.
-It features guest appearances from C-Bo, Levitti, Celly Cel, Daryl Hall, E-40, Kurupt, A-1 and Funk Mobb among others.
+It features guest appearances from C-Bo, Levitti, Celly Cel, Daryl Hall, E-40, Kurupt, A-1 and Funk Mobb.

 The album peaked at number 55 on the Billboard 200 and number 15 on the Top R&B/Hip-Hop Albums in the United States.

+"Can My Nine Get Ate" originally appeared on the 1995 compilation album, The Hogg in Me.
+"My Flow of Cash", is a bonus track exclusive to the CD release.

+Music Videos

+Along with singles, music videos were released for the songs "Check It Out" featuring E-40 and Kurupt, and "Ghetto Smile" featuring Daryl Hall.

+The chorus of Hall's classic song, "Sara Smile" was reworked into "Ghetto Smile".
+Hall recorded new vocals for the song.
+The track was produced by Redwine and B-Legit and features guitars by Thaddeus Turner.

-Along with a single, a music video was released for the song "Check It Out" featuring E-40 and Kurupt.
-The song "Ghetto Smile" was later used in the 1997 film Dangerous Ground and also was released as a single and a music video to promote the film's soundtrack.
-The final track, "My Flow of Cash", is a bonus track exclusive to the CD release.
+The song was later used in the 1997 film Dangerous Ground and was released as a single and a music video to promote the film's soundtrack.
+The music video features the clean version of the song and has B-Legit rapping and Hall and guitarist Turner performing on a separate set interspersed with scenes from the film.